hackdaymanifesto/site/index.markdown

 able to provide showers - but if you can, you should.
 Make sure you tell attendees well in advance so they can bring towels and toiletries.

+##Sponsors, Funding, and Extras Like Swag
+Looking for sponsors?
+Reach out to local tech companies in your area on Twitter, Facebook, and Linkedin.
+Slide into some DMs, explain your goal or mission, and what they'll get out of it.
+Many companies have budgets and swag specifically for outreach events, particularly through their University/Recruiting teams.
+You can find specific emails on Linkedin, Twitter, GitHub, where many also link theirpersonal websites which contain ways to contact them, like email.

+Many companies would also be willing and happy to send a mentor, speaker, or panelist to help the day of.

+Include signs with the company name, note them on the event page and website, and don't forget to send thank you's to them at the end of your event!
 ## Network

 ### Your 4MB DSL isn't enough